pagkly/Zed/Investopedia3/Enterprise Value – EV.md

 Enterprise value is considered comprehensive when valuing a company because, if a company were to purchase Macy's outstanding shares for $6.24 billion, it would also have to settle Macy's outstanding debts.

-In total, the [acquiring company](https://www.investopedia.com/terms/a/acquirer.asp) will spend $13.11 billion to purchase Macy's.
+In total, the [[acquiring company]](https://www.investopedia.com/terms/a/acquirer.asp) will spend $13.11 billion to purchase Macy's.
 However, since Macy's has $1.3 billion in cash, this amount can be added to repay the debt.

 ## Frequently Asked Questions

 ### What is enterprise value?

 Enterprise value is a popular measurement of the total value of a company.
-It can be seen as the theoretical price that would need to be paid in order to fully acquire a company in a [going-private transaction](https://www.investopedia.com/terms/g/going-private.asp).
+It can be seen as the theoretical price that would need to be paid in order to fully acquire a company in a [[going-private transaction]](https://www.investopedia.com/terms/g/going-private.asp).
 Unlike market capitalization, which reflects only the value of the company’s equity, enterprise value reflects the size of the company’s debts as well as its cash reserves.
 It is a popular figure among investors and analysts and is often used in financial ratios.

 ### Why is cash deducted from enterprise value?